-The goals of our long-term, equity-based incentive awards are to align the interests of our Named Executive Officers and other employees, non-employee directors and consultants with the interests of our stockholders.
-Because vesting is based on continued employment over multiple years, our equity-based incentives also encourage the retention of our Named Executive Officers through the vesting period of the awards.
-In determining the size of the long-term equity incentives to be awarded to our named executive officers, the Compensation Committee takes into account several factors, including the relative job scope, the size and value of existing long-term incentive awards, individual performance history, prior contributions to the Company, as well as market data for equity award for comparable companies and our peer group.
-We have had no program, plan or practice pertaining to the timing of equity grants to Named Executive Officers coinciding with the release of material non-public information.
+The goals of our long-term, equity-based incentive awards are to align the interests of our named executive officers and other employees, non-employee directors and consultants with the interests of our stockholders.
+Because vesting is based on continued employment over multiple years, our equity-based incentives also encourage the retention of our named executive officers through the vesting period of the awards.
+In determining the size of the long-term equity incentives to be awarded to our named executive officers, the Compensation Committee takes into account several factors, including the relative job scope, the size and value of existing long-term incentives awards, individual performance history, prior contributions to the Company, as well as market data for equity award for comparable companies and our peer group.
+We have had no program, plan or practice pertaining to the timing of equity grants to named executive officers.

-We use equity awards to compensate our Named Executive Officers both in the form of initial grants in connection with the commencement of employment and annual incentive grants.
+We use equity awards to compensate our named executive officers both in the form of initial grants in connection with the commencement of employment and annual incentive grants.
 Our Compensation Committee typically approves annual equity awards during the first quarter of each year.
 While we intend that the majority of equity awards to our employees be made pursuant to initial grants or our annual grant program, the Compensation Committee retains discretion to make equity awards to employees at other times, including in connection with the promotion of an employee, to reward an employee, for retention purposes or for other circumstances recommended by management or the Compensation Committee.

-Annual equity awards are granted under our 2016 Plan, using a mix of different equity instruments to further its goal of attracting and retaining top performers and to balance the relative advantages of different instruments.
+Annual equity awards are granted under our 2016 Plan or our Inducement Plan, using a mix of different equity instruments to further its goal of attracting and retaining top performers and to balance the relative advantages of different instruments.

-Our Board has adopted, and our stockholders have approved, the 2016 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our Named Executive Officers) and consultants of our Company and certain of its affiliates and to enable our Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
+Our Board has adopted, and our stockholders have approved, the 2016 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our Company and certain of its affiliates and to enable our Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.